Shadowrs/minecraft-fabric-loader-benchmark-visualizer/README.md

 Minecraft blockstate, models, texture loading - this phase is a good 45% of the entire loading process.
 DashLoader mod replaces this entire phase with an alternate process which takes under 5 seconds!

+The other largest chunk- 35% of loading time - is mixin transformers.
+Can this be cached or parallelized?
+QuiltMC's [Chasm project](https://quiltmc.org/about/faq/developers/#Chasm) aims to achieve that, and Fabric has wanted to approach this concept for a [long time](https://i.imgur.com/VBikWkD.png). [discord message link](https://discord.com/channels/507304429255393322/566418023372816394/988561065707196516)

 # Thanks to

 [![alt-text](https://i.imgur.com/OKTTrCm.png)](https://plotly.com/javascript/) for the graph generation.